Riley-Py/UWaterloo-Work/Cognitive Illusions in Decision Making.md

 ## Sunk Cost Effects
 - To continue an endeavor once an investment in money, time, or effort has been made
 ## Illusory Correlation
+- Trying to see connections between data when there are no connections (i.e. hair-twisting and stress; people thought there was, but there actually wasn't a correlation at all)
+-